 55. Easy Breadstick Bones – Retro Housewife Goes Green

 Breadstick bones are a fun appetizer or side dish for a Halloween party.
 They are also great for family movie nights while watching Frankenweenie.

 56. Frankenstein Cheese Ball Head – Noshing with the Nolands

 Here Frankie is peaking over the veggies to give you a fright!
 He is pretty cute and not very menacing at all.
 Number one though, he is delicious and with a pile of fresh veggies maybe even a bit nutritious too!

 He was even more special as I added in green onions and bell peppers from our garden plus some homemade sweet hot mustard, along with many other ingredients.

 If you are looking for ideas for spooky cocktails to get the party started, check out this roundup post of 20 delicious Halloween libations by my friends over at the Gastronom Blog.

 Your only problem will be deciding which of these quick and easy treats to make first!
 Not much of a cook?
 No worries, each of these spooktacularly delicious recipes include photos and easy step-by-step instructions.

 Well, what do you think?
-Isn’t this an incredible list of adorable yet spooky Halloween recipes?
+Isn’t this an incredible list of spooky but adorable Halloween recipes?